 METHODS USED TO TRANSMIT DATA BETWEEN DIGITAL DEVICES

 To do communication or data exchange between two devices, suppose one is Arduino and other may be wireless module (GPS module, GSM module, Bluetooth etc.), RTC module, SD card or other Arduino/ Development board etc. and/or between PC (personal computer) and Arduino.

-You have to follow certain rules and regulation those are known as communication protocols.
+You have to follow certain rules and regulations that are known as communication protocols.

-There are several communication protocols and each protocol can be categorize into the two categories that is serial and parallel communication.
+There are several communication protocols and each protocol can be categorized into the two categories that are serial and parallel communication.